 - Move around to find the best light source.
 Don’t feel confined to taking photos in your kitchen.

 - Minimize clutter.
-When it comes to styling, if that spoon/napkin/busy background doesn’t add to the photo, it detracts from the photo.
+If that spoon, napkin or busy background doesn’t add to the photo, it detracts from the photo.
 Focus on what is most important but don’t zoom in so much that viewers can’t tell what the food is.

-- Adjust the white balance when necessary.
-When you’re editing your photos, if your plate of food looks very blue, yellow, magenta or green, use your white balance tools to fix it!
+- Your colors aren’t true to life.
+When you’re editing your photos, if your plate of food looks very blue, yellow, pink or green, use your software’s white balance tools to fix it!
 Colors come alive when the white balance is set properly.

 Cameras for food photography

 You don’t necessarily need a fancy camera to take appealing food photos.
 You can probably get by with a point-and-shoot camera if you know how to use it well.
 Consult the user manual, use the macro setting and practice!

 When you are ready to have full control over your exposure and focal length, save up for a digital single-lens reflex camera (DSLR) camera.
 It’s an investment, truly!
 I use my trusty seven-year-old Nikon D80 camera.
 The Nikon D7000 seems to be the modern-day equivalent.

 If you can’t decide between a Nikon DSLR or Canon DSLR, know that the differences between the two are pretty minimal.
 Comparable models will produce photos of comparable quality.
 Before you buy, read reviews and go to a local photography store to try them out in person.
 If one brand’s cameras seem more user-friendly and feel more comfortable in your hand, go for that one.
 Once you’ve bought your camera body, you’re ready to buy lens(es) that suit your needs and fit on your camera.